 appointment via email

-Sakine Weikert received her M.A. in German Literature (Humboldt Universität zu Berlin), Media Studies and German as a Foreign Language (Freie Universität Berlin) in 2010 with honours.
+Sakine Weikert received her M.A. in German Literature (Humboldt University of Berlin), Media Studies and German as a Foreign Language (Free University Berlin) in 2010 with honours.
 Her thesis on language and violence in the discourse of the German terrorist group Rote Armee Fraktion (RAF) was published in 2012.
-In 2004 she held a teaching position at Deutsches Haus@New York University, funded by a DAAD grant.
-She has been working in fields such as guided museums tours ("Animism" at HKW Berlin), cultural journalism (print, tv and online), event organization (International Literature Festival Berlin).
+In 2004 she held a teaching position at Deutsches Haus at the New York University, funded by a DAAD grant.
+She has been working as an exibition guide ("Animism" at HKW Berlin), in cultural journalism (print, tv and online) and event organization (International Literature Festival Berlin).
 She has been a Ph.D. candidate at the Friedrich Schlegel Graduate School of Literary Studies, receiving a 3 years research grant by the DFG.
 During this time, she was a Visiting Researcher at Princeton University (Fall 2013) and at The University of Chicago (Spring 2013).
-Her project was supervised by Prof. Dr. Georg Witte (Comparative Literature, FU Berlin) and Prof. Dr. em.
+Her project was supervised by Prof. Dr. Georg Witte (Peter Szondi-Institute of Comparative Literature, FU Berlin) and Prof. Dr. em.
 Hartmut Böhme (Department of Cultural History and Theory, HU Berlin).

 How do we perceive things in a book?
 How are they taken into view artistically?
 How do they trigger narratives?

 Sakine Weikert’s dissertation on “Mediated Things” analyzes the staging of things through text and photography.
 The seemingly mundane everyday has not only evolved as a focus of artistic interest but also as a topic of interdisciplinary research.
 Things have been charged with meaning and value through discourses about magical, animist, fetishist objects / museum collectibles and memorabilia / consumer goods.

 Through different aspects of image-text-mediation and genre-hybridity - a let's say excessive framing - things are highlighted and appear as the driving force of the narration.
 Even though we look at "Mediated Things" - for example in works by Sophie Calle, Leanne Shapton or Teju Cole -, we experience certain moments of excess (Waldenfels: "Überschüsse") - which can be perceived as a thingly quality, multiple meanings etc.